The Same Collapse, Twice

 The connection between entropy and counting goes back to Ludwig Boltzmann.

 In the 1870s, Boltzmann was fighting a lonely battle in Vienna.
-He believed that the laws of thermodynamics — the rules governing heat, work, and efficiency — could be explained by statistics.
+He believed that thermodynamics—the rules governing heat, work, and efficiency—could be explained by statistics.
 Count all the ways particles can arrange themselves, he argued, and entropy falls out naturally.

 His formula: